inbravo/togaf-feature-set/study-notes/part-5.md

    - Appropriate processes, roles, and responsibilities attached to each grouping

 ##### Architecture Partitioning Activities in Preliminary Phase
-- There are 4 dimensions in which Architecture Acivity Scope may be limited for
+- There are 4 dimensions in which Architecture Acivity Scope is limited (***BDAT- Breadth, Depth, Architecture Domains, Time Period***)
-   -  Breadth
-   -  Depth
-   -  Time Period
-   -  Architecture Domains
 - Determine the organization structure for architecture within the enterprise
 - Determine the responsibilities for each standing architecture team
 - Determine the relationships between architectures